- A. Matthew Ashley

 - Represented a developer and supplier of gaming technology and its directors and officers in a series of securities class actions following disclosure of a federal government investigation and forfeiture proceedings.
 The plaintiffs alleged claims under Section 10(b) and Rule 10b-5.
 After successfully transferring actions originally filed in California to Tulsa, Oklahoma, the firm obtained a dismissal with prejudice of all claims.

 - Represented one of the country's largest cable networks in defense of multiple securities law class actions, shareholder derivative lawsuits and a SEC investigation relating to alleged accounting irregularities.
 A settlement was reached in the matter.

 - Represented a provider of microwave, radio frequency and power solutions for defense, scientific and other applications, and several of its board members in a purported shareholder class action lawsuit, which, among other things, sought to enjoin the company's acquisition in a "going private" transaction.
 The transaction, valued at approximately $525 million, was not enjoined.

 For additional information, please see our Securities Litigation page.

 Representative wage-and-hour/employment class action matters:

-- Defeated putative class action alleging violations of the Displaced Janitor Opportunity Act against owners and operators of sporting arena and home to a NHL hockey team.
+- Defeated a putative class action alleging violations of the Displaced Janitor Opportunity Act against owners and operators of a sporting arena and home to a NHL hockey team.